 The reason for this is that we do not change past accountings.
 If you sell a voucher in January and then rebook this voucher to an actual guest in July then the January reporting should not change anymore, therefore, the two separate entries.

 How does a rebooked guest show in the agent or partner accounting?

 A rebooking is just a booking, cancellation and again a booking.
 So it will have 3 entries: i) original booking ii) cancellation of the original booking iii) rebooked guest.

 What is the difference between the column status and participating status?

 The status is the field if this entry was created for a booking of a guest or if it was added as a cancellation.
 This status never changes later, so if a guest gets canceled then there are two entries: i) booked for the original booking and ii) canceled for the additionally added row for the cancellation with the negative value.

-To make some reportings easier we added the participating status to give the user some more understanding of what each row is for about and that you can filter for specific things.
+To make some reporting easier, we added the participating status to give the user some more understanding of what each row is for about and that you can filter for specific things.
 This participating status can change also later if the guest gets changed like canceled or rebooked.
-So if you have a guest that gets booked in january for a trip in january and then rebooked in july then the participating status would change in the reporting for january if the reporting would be recalculated manually (because we don’t automatically recalculate passed accountings).
+So if you have a guest that gets booked in January for a trip in January and then rebooked in july then the participating status would change in the reporting for January if the reporting would be recalculated manually (because we don’t automatically recalculate passed accounting).

 The participating status also help to only show actual guests that participated on an actual trip for a month and hide all canceled and rebooked guests.
 So when you filter by participating and see the occupancy you get the total of guests that were attending from that agent or partner.